sherlock-audit/2023-02-gmx-judging/README.md

 Keep user collateral at a separate address from the pool address, so that liquidations have to do an actual transfer which may revert, rather than just updating internal accounting

+## Discussion

+**xvi10**

+This should be a very rare case, we believe that it may not make sense to force doing a transfer to handle this case, liquidations should instead be manually disabled if this were to happen, it may also be possible to do this automatically with a contract function that anyone can invoke and if transfers are verified to not be working then the contract has access to disable liquidations for that market, for the current scope this feature will not be added

 # Issue M-12: When underlying collateral tokens are paused, orders can't be canceled

 Source: https://github.com/sherlock-audit/2023-02-gmx-judging/issues/167